Detailed Jarzynski Equality applied on a Logically Irreversible Procedure

 For a colloidal particle confined to one spatial dimension and submitted to a conservative potential $V(x,\lambda)$, where $\lambda=\lambda(t)$ is a time-dependent external parameter, one can define the stochastic work received by the system along a single trajectory \cite{ref:reviewSeifert}:

-Here the potential is $V(x,t) = U_0(x,I(t)) - x \times f(t)$, where $U_0$ is due to the optical trapping and $I(t)$ is the intensity of the laser (see figure \ref{fig:potential}).
-If the bead does not jump from one well to the other during the modulation of the height of the barrier this part of the procedure does not contribute to the work received by the bead.
-Then the work can be computed only when the external force is applied (between $t=0$ and $t=\tau$).
-The force is directly the control parameter, and considering that $f(t=0)=0=f(t=\tau)$, it follows that the stochastic work is equal to the classical work $W$:
+Here, since the force applied is independent of the position, the system can be described by an effective potential \cite{ref:Gaspard,ref:Bechinger,ref:SeifertBechinger} $V(x,t) = U_0(x,I(t)) - x \times f(t)$, where $U_0$ is due to the optical trapping and $I(t)$ is the intensity of the laser (see figure \ref{fig:potential}).
+If the bead does not jump from one well to the other during the modulation of the height of the barrier this part of the procedure does not contribute to the work received by the bead because it is done in a quasi-static way (the duration of the modulation is long compared to the relaxation time of the bead inside a single well which is about $\SI{0.01}{\second}$).
+Then the work can be computed only on the part of the procedure where the external force is applied (between $t=0$ and $t=\tau$) \cite{numerical_test}.
+When it is applied, the force is directly the control parameter, and considering that $f(t=0)=0=f(t=\tau)$, it follows that the stoc hastic work is equal to the classical work $W$:

 The two integrals have been calculated for all the trajectories of all the procedures tested.
-Amongst all of them, the maximal difference $|W_{st}-W|$ observed was of $0.06 k_{B}T$, which is negligible.
+Among all of them, the mean value of $|W_{\text{st}}-W|$ was about $7.10^{-4} k_{\text{B}}T$ and the the maximal difference observed was of $0.06 k_{\text{B}}T$, which is negligible.

 We now analyse the results of our experiments.
-For every chosen duration $\tau$, the maximal force $f_{max}$ was set to different values (typically between $1$ and $6 \times 10^{-14} N$).
-For each set of parameters $(\tau,f_{max})$, the procedure was repeated several hundreds of times to be able to compute statistical values.
-For each $\tau$, the value of $f_{max}$ is optimized in order to be as small as possible and give a proportion of success $P_S>90\%$.
+For every chosen duration $\tau$, the maximal force $f_{\text{max}}$ was set to different values (typically between \SI{10}{\femto\newton} and \SI{60}{\femto\newton}).
+For each set of parameters $(\tau,f_{\text{max}})$, the procedure was repeated several hundreds of times to be able to compute statistical values.
+For each $\tau$, the value of $f_{\text{max}}$ is optimized in order to be as small as possible and give a proportion of success $P_S>90\%$.